smzoha/todo-boot/README.md

 # How to Use
 0. Your device must have JDK 1.8, Tomcat 9.0 and PostgreSQL installed
-   * The project does not use Gradle wrapper, so you may have to cofigure it or download Gradle 5.6.4
+   * The project does not use Gradle wrapper, so you may have to configure it
 1. Create a database named `todo`, such that the database is accessible as `localhost:5432/todo`
 2. Create a user named `todo-app` and authorize permission to the aforementioned user
 3. Run the database scripts found in `todo-boot/src/main/resources/db-scripts.sql` to initialize the database